combes/framework-test/README.md

 ## Description

+Attempting to include a third-party library into a new framework on iOS.

+Structure:  iOS application < Custom Framework < Third-Party Library

 This is the error that occurs when building and running on a device...

 dyld: Library not loaded: @rpath/Kingfisher.framework/Kingfisher